JoeSuber/CardSnake/README.md

 # CardSnake
 This will scrape and download to create a local database and file-tree of card images.
 Then it will let you play with things.
-The tools will evolve.
+These tools will evolve.

 To run this you will need python2.7.xx: